couchbase/n1k1/README.md

     are not known at compile time, unlike N1QL which has a compile-time bounded expr tree
     - so, it might be more similar to ANY x IN y ...
 END -- hardcoded codepath.

+- merge join - COMPLEX / UNWORKABLE with push-based engine
+  - merge join needs threading / locking / coroutines
+    so that both parents can feed the merge-joiner?

+- merge join needs a skip-ahead ability?
+  - idea: can introduce an optional lazy "SkipToHints" object or Vals that's passed down to operator parents?
+    - an lzYieldVals callback can optionally add hints via something like lzSkipToHints[2] = lzSkipToVal which operator #2 can check?

 - emit other languages?